jocoso/KrakenEngine/README.md

 - Allow GM to write their campaigns and test them before playing them with others
 - Teach new people who want to play the game but do not know how to.
-- It is perfect for people who wants to play a tabletop game but does not have people to play.
+- It is perfect for people who wants to play a tabletop game but have no one to play with.
 - Want to write their own creative stories and roleplay as the main character.
 - Wants to test and write game lore and mechanics prototypes before creating using a game engine.